NomicFoundation/hardhat/examples/ens/README.md

-# ENS Example for Ignition
+# ENS Example for Hardhat Ignition

-This hardhat project is an example of using ignition to deploy the ENS system of contracts, based on the [Deploying ens on a private chain](https://docs.ens.domains/deploying-ens-on-a-private-chain#migration-file-example) from the ens docs.
+This Hardhat project is an example of using ignition to deploy the ENS system of contracts, based on the [Deploying ens on a private chain](https://docs.ens.domains/deploying-ens-on-a-private-chain#migration-file-example) from the ens docs.

 ## Deploying

-To run the ignition deploy against the ephemeral hardhat network:
+To run the Ignition deploy against the ephemeral Hardhat network:

 ```shell
 npx hardhat ignition deploy ENS.js